Event planning <em>Gantt chart template.</em>

 - 3

-- Finalise the run-of-show and agenda, including breakouts and breaks
+- Finalize the run of show and agenda, including breakouts and breaks

 - Brief speakers, collect slides and schedule a rehearsal